CHIP-SPV/H4I-HipFFT/README.md

 ## Build the H4I-HipFFT library:

-(1) Clone the cmake-build of this repo
+(1) Clone the develop branch of this repo
 (2) Source setUpModules.sh
 (3) Edit the h4i-hipfft/build_hipfft.sh script for your environment
 (4) Run the build_hipfft.sh (the INSTALL_DIR should be customized in the step above)